Costa Rica Adventure and Service

 We have teens join this program from all over the world!
 They are typically culturally curious teens who are excited about making new friends, stepping out of their comfort zone, expanding their horizons, and trying something new.

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

-In Turrialba we stay in a beautiful family run hotel from where you can see the amazing Turrialba volcano, then we stay in eco lodge tucked in the rainforest on the banks of the river.
-In La Fortuna we stay close to the city center where you can souvenir shopping.
-In Sámara we stay in a hotel surrounded by a trees where you can see monkeys, iguanas and toucans hanging around the property.
+In Turrialba we begin our stay in a beautiful family run hotel from which you can see the amazing Turrialba volcano.
+Next, we stay in an eco-lodge tucked in the rainforest on the banks of the river.
+In La Fortuna we stay close to the city center where you can souvenir shop.
+In Sámara we stay in a hotel surrounded by trees where you can see monkeys, iguanas and toucans hanging around the property.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.

 Yes, in fact over 75% of students who travel with us choose to come independently.
 This encourages teens to step further outside their comfort zone and make new friends.
 We believe that one of the most rewarding and exciting elements of travel is the new friendships that are formed along the way.
 If you travel by yourself, you are bound to make new friends from all over the country and even the world.
 The best part is, you can travel again with your new BFFs on another TFT trip the next summer!

 Can I bring a friend?